Valaraucoo/mail_api/README.md

 ### Troubleshooting and errors

 * In case the port `8080` is already in use, the application will not start correctly and the process using this port should be killed.

-* In case of errors with application dependencies, try comment/uncomment the `DEPS = gen_smtp` line from the `Makefile` file.
-This error is related to `erlang.mk` problems with multiple dependencies.